How The Star Wars Novels Have Set The Scene For The Last Jedi

 — Star Wars (@starwars) September 28, 2017

-Claudia Gray’s Bloodline was tremendously popular, and the author returned this year to write Leia: Princess of Alderaan.
-This novel is set three years before A New Hope, and introduces us to Leia as she joins the Imperial Apprentice Legislature.
+Claudia Gray’s Bloodline was tremendously popular and the author returned this year to write Leia: Princess of Alderaan.
+This novel is set three years before A New Hope and introduces us to Leia as she joins the Imperial Apprentice Legislature.
 There, she receives the essential training to become a member of the Senate, representing her homeworld of Alderaan.
-At the same time, she uncovers her parents’ involvement in the early Rebel Alliance, and decides she too will support the Rebellion.
+At the same time, she uncovers her parents’ involvement in the early Rebel Alliance and decides she too will support the Rebellion.

 On the face of it, this book is strongly tied to the Original Trilogy rather than to the Sequels.
 That said, it contains two explicit ties to The Last Jedi.
 The first is that it introduces us to the planet Crait, a Rebel Alliance base during the early years of the Rebellion.
 This same world will be used by the Resistance decades later, chosen by Leia as a base as they battle against the First Order.